bancorprotocol/docs/network-architecture/overview.md

 Every liquidity pool on Bancor Network aggregates liquidity for a discrete set of tokens on the network.
 Anyone can provide liquidity to a pool and, in return, receive conversion fees from trades that pass through the pool.
 Liquidity providers receive pool tokens proportional to their share of assets in the pool.

-Every liquidity pool is managed by a **BancorConverter** contract, and liquidity providers can create new instances of the converter contract to create new liquidity pools.
+Every liquidity pool is managed by a **ConverterBase** contract, and liquidity providers can create new instances of the converter contract to create new liquidity pools.
 Anyone can call the `fund` or `liquidate` function to add or remove liquidity from a pool.

 ### Tokens / Liquidity Pools Registry